ttompk/voice_command/README.md

 `aplay -l`
 2. Similarly, verify the audio input device is also listed (same wiki).
 `arecord -l`
 3. Test playback on the speaker.
 Can use headphones or plug a speaker to into the 2-pin JST PH (2.0mm pitch) connector.
 I've written two methods to play the sounds back, the first requires headphones.
 This method uses the microphones on the card to record a few seconds of sound and then plays that sound back on the headphones, in a record/play loop.
 If you run this comand with a speaker attached you will encounter a horribly loud shreeking sound due to the feedback between speaker and mics!
-The 'speaker' method requires testing the speakers separately, first play back of a wav file in the home directory followed by a separate mic input.
+The 'speaker' method requires testing the speaker and mic separately.
+First play back of a wav file in the home directory followed by a separate mic recording and playback.
 Warning!!
 Do not use the following command with speakers or your eardrums will burst!!
-- Headphones Only (_Ctrl+C to exit):
+- Headphones Only.
+You will need to replace the '1' in '-Dhw:1' with the number of the card from 'aplay -l' (_Ctrl+C to exit):
 `arecord -f cd -Dhw:1 | aplay -Dhw:1`
-- With speaker:
+- With speaker or headphones.
+You will need to replace the '1' in '-Dhw:1' with the correct output device number:
+    * Record 4 seconds of sound through the mics then playback through the speakers, not simulatanouesly.
+`arecord -f S16_LE -d 5 -r 16000 -Dhw:1 /tmp/test-mic.wav -c 2 &&  aplay -Dhw:1 /tmp/test-mic.wav`
+[Reference on playing tunes from command line in linux.](https://www.systutorials.com/docs/linux/man/1-speaker-test/)

+- Just to test the playback:
     * Download _piano2.wav_ from this repo and copy to the Pi Zero.
-I use scp to drop in the Pi's home folder,  e.g.:
-`scp piano2.wav pi@xxx.xxx.x.xxx:~`
+I use scp to drop in $ `scp piano2.wav pi@xxx.xxx.x.xxx:~`
     * Play the tune using the speaker attached to seeed-studio card (_Ctrl+C_ to exit):
 `aplay -Dhw:1 -d 10 piano2.wav`
-[Reference on playing tunes from command line in linux.](https://www.systutorials.com/docs/linux/man/1-speaker-test/)

 ## Training Data